MegApril/police-staffing-analysis/README.md

    - Does population change correlate to a change in hours spent on CFS?
    - Does population change correlate to number of CFS?

   1. Determine monthly allotment of hours based on monthly average number of calls, and monthly average time spent on calls.
+This will change based on how the number of calls change year over year and how hours spent on calls change year over year.

 $$
 H_m = \frac{\bar{t}_m \times \bar{n}_m}{3600}